ladybug-tools/spider/pages/gbxml-viewer-support-issues-wish-list.md

 ## Current Issues with gbXML Viewer

-2018-04-02 ~ 3D Model / In-world
+2018-04-11 ~ 3D Model / In-world display

+When openings are being displayed with partial opacity, then surfaces behind an opening may appear to disappear> Solution: toggle the visibility of openings.
+This is a limitation of Three.JS and WebGL defaults and is likely to take some time to fix.

+2018-04-11 ~ HUD

+R12: If an elemeent has no existing CAD Object ID, then you cannot eit or add a AD Object ID.
+To be fixed in R13.

 2018-04-02 ~ HUD

 When there are duplicate surface and/or duplicate adjacent spaces, toggling the visibility of one of the items may cause both items not to be visible.
+Cause still being investigated.

+Too often you may need to click 'all visible' to get an element to appear.
+The whole visible/invisible toggles thing needs cleaning up

 2018-03-23 ~ HUD / spaces not updating properly